 This Heritage Tree is one of the many Hopea odorata found on this lawn.
 It is the biggest specimen in the Singapore Botanic Gardens.
 According to J. W. Anderson's Index of plants (Botanic Gardens, Singapore, 1912), Hopea odorata was already part of the Gardens’ inventory in the 1910s.

 This species originated from north Malaya and Indochina.
-It is a tall tree, growing up to 30 m or more in height.
+It is a tall tree, growing up to 25 m to 30 m or more in height.

 In its natural habitat, it is normally found growing near rivers and streams, or sometimes in well-drained lowland forested areas.